NBME Form 18 Block 1

 E) Thyroid carcinoma

 A 47-year old woman develops an irregular, raised, multicolored dark lesion on the area of her left forearm that is frequently exposed to direct sunlight.
-Examination of tissue obtained on biopsy shows malignant pigmented cells.
-Involvement of which of the following skin layers is associated with the greatest risk for an unfavorable prognosis?

 A) Basement membrane